alicebartlett/tamponclub/tampon-club-for-dudes/provide-free-tampons.md

 #Great news!

-You're exactly the type of person who can provide free tampons for employees –you don't even _need_ Tampon Club.
+You're exactly the type of person who can provide free tampons for employees – you don't even _need_ Tampon Club.

 If your company already has tampon machines in the toilets, you can hook into the existing tampon machine and services infrastructure to get tampons supplied to your employees pretty straightforwardly.